-- A. The following uses may be permitted in the MU-C District pursuant to a special use permit issued by the Planning Board: - A. Movie theater. - (1) Animal Care Facility, with outdoor animal area, subject to § 185-105. - (2) Day Care Center, Child or Adult, subject to § 185-106. - (3) Micro-brewery or Micro-distillery, subject to § 185-103. - (4) Boutique Hotel or Inn. - (1)(5) Restaurant or Bar, with inside and/or outside seating, subject to § 185-107.
-(See also restaurant definition in § 185-8). - B. Shop for making articles only for retail sale on the premises. - (6) Solar Energy System, as accessory use only.
+- A. The following uses may be permitted in the MU-C District pursuant to a special use permit issued by the Planning Board: - (1) Animal Care Facility, with outdoor animal area, subject to § 185-105. - (2) Day Care Center, Child or Adult, subject to § 185-106. - (3) Micro-brewery or Micro-distillery, subject to § 185-103. - (4) Boutique Hotel or Inn. - (5) Restaurant or Bar, with inside and/or outside seating, subject to § 185-107.
+(See also restaurant definition in § 185-8). - (6) Solar Energy System, as accessory use only.

-§ 185-43.§ 185-42.
+§ 185-43.
 Use limitations.

-A. Appearance of buildings and grounds.
-The architectural and general appearance of all commercial and residential buildings and grounds shall be in keeping with the character of the neighborhood, and such is not to be detrimental to the public health, safety and

-- general welfare of the community in which such use or uses are located.
+- A. Appearance of buildings and grounds.
+The architectural and general appearance of all commercial and residential buildings and grounds shall be in keeping with the character of the neighborhood, and such is not to be detrimental to the public health, safety and general welfare of the community in which such use or uses are located.
 All extra building facade and site modifications shall conform to the Monroe Avenue Design Guidelines, dated April 2, 2002, as amended and supplemented. - B. Noise.
 All speaker systems, public address systems or other equipment used as a source for the production or reproduction of voice, music or other types of sound, whether for advertisement, entertainment or other usage, must be confined to the interior of structures or the outdoor sales/service area. - C. Storage of materials.
 No materials of any kind shall be stored outside of any structure except such storage of materials as is specifically provided in § 185-115.